csapoadam/adamsfusions/docs/_posts/2022-08-17-functorsoffunctions.markdown

 # Now let's consider functors containing functions

-Interesting new possibilities arise if we relax our brains a bit further and consider functors that contain objects that belong not to a value type, but to a class of functions with a single input and a single output (we could generalize to a broader class of functions later if we wanted).
+Interesting new possibilities arise if we relax our capacity for wild mental associations a bit further and consider functors that contain objects belonging not to a value type, but to a class of functions with a single input and a single output (we could generalize to a broader class of functions later if we wanted).
 What would be the implications of doing this?

 #### What'll happen to map()?

 First, let's consider what would happen to *map()*.
-Note that in general, a function that transforms from type A to type B can be written as *g: A -> B*, or, to use prefix notation, as *g: (-> A B)*.
+Note that in general, a function that transforms from type A to type B can be written as *g: A -> B*.

 A "plain" functor *F* of type *A* could in general map functions of form *A -> X*, and the result would be a new functor of type *F\<X\>*.
 In this case, *map()* would have the form:

 *map<sub>F\<A\></sub>: (A -> X) -> F\<B\>*

-Returning to functors of functions, we can in fact obtain the same form by transforming our original function *g: (-> A B)*, to create a new function *g<sub>A</sub>: () -> B*, which already encapsulates, deep within its internals, a value of type *A* and just has to hold a value of type *B* (which it will return when executed).
-Supposing we had a function *h: B -> X*, the *map()* function for the associated functor, *F<sub>gA</sub>\<B\>*, then, would simply look like this:

-*map<sub>F<sub>gA</sub>\<B\></sub>: (B -> X) -> F<sub>hgA</sub>\<X\>*

-Here, we have of course changed the input type of the mapped function to *B* because this is the type that the starting functor is holding.
-But the main point is that as we can see, by mapping a function that transforms between types *B* and *X* to such a functor holding a value of type *B*, we can obtain a new similar functor that holds a type *X* (and encapsulates a function that transforms from type *A* to type *X*).
-Such behavior can be naturally obtained by first calling the function stored inside F<sub>gA</sub>\<B\>, then calling the mapped function *g: (B -> X)* on the result, and wrapping the output into a new functor of type F<sub>gA</sub>.
-This is basically function composition!

-And now that we have ascertained that this is the case, we can return to our original notation with a slight modification, and write the following:
+Returning to functors of functions, we can obtain a similar form as follows:

 *map<sub>F<sub>A -> B</sub></sub>: (B -> X) -> F<sub>A -> X</sub>*

-To summarize, when we want to map a function onto a function stored inside a functor, we first execute the stored function, then call the mapped function on the result, and finally wrap up the result into the same type of functor.
+When asking ourselves what function the resulting functor could represent, an obvious answer is that it could represent a function that arises as a composition of the originally stored function and the function we are mapping.
+By running the original function on an input of type *A*, we receive a value of type *B*, which can then be "fed into" the second function, to receive a value of type *X*.

+Of course, all of this is a potentiality, as the actual functions won't be executed until they are explicitly run.
+As we will see, this kind of lazy evaluation is a big advantage of functors holding functions: real execution with side effects can be deferred even as the chain of computations is being assembled.

 #### Introducing contramap()